jekyll/jekyll/site/_docs/themes.md

              create /path/to/my-awesome-theme/.gitignore
 Your new Jekyll theme, my-awesome-theme, is ready for you in /path/to/my-awesome-theme!
 For help getting started, read /path/to/my-awesome-theme/README.md.
-{% hightlight %}
+{% endhighlight %}

 Add your template files in the corresponding folders, complete the `.gemspec` and the README files according to your needs.

 ### Layouts and includes